Friday, August 1, 2014

 ADDENDUM: Of course there are really too many to even choose from, but I'm adding one of my favorite clips of Feynman:

 [I expect I may be adding more to this post as time goes on.
-In the meantime I recommend people read the above volume of his letters, edited by his daughter, and reviewed by Freeman Dyson here.]
+In the meantime I recommend people read the above volume of his letters, edited by his daughter, and reviewed by Freeman Dyson here.
+And daughter Michelle tells a bit about the book project here.]

 Several of the incidents focused on by critics relate to Feynman's second wife and divorce, a messy affair.
 The bitterness of the divorce alone mean the exact details as reported must be taken with caution.
 But moreover, in those days "incompatibility" was not a basis in most states for dissolving a marriage.
 If one couldn't show "abandonment" (having had no contact with the spouse for 1-2 years) the only alternative to opt for was some form of 'abuse' as grounds for divorce, which again meant that stories were embellished, or even concocted, just to get the legal process moving along.